OpenVK/docs/docs/openvk_engine/centos8_installation.md

 # Installing OpenVK on CentOS 8

-This is a guide made specifically for CentOS 8 that is based on [@rem-pai](https://github.com/rem-pai)'s way to install OpenVK modified by WerySkok.
+This is an example guide made specifically for CentOS 8 that is based on [@rem-pai](https://github.com/rem-pai)'s way to install OpenVK modified by WerySkok.

 !!! caution
     CentOS 8 is reaching it's end-of-life soon.
 There are other supported similar distributions like Rocky Linux or AlmaLinux.